 The Education Ministry of the Old Presbyterian Meeting House provides opportunities for children, youth and adults to grow in their knowledge and practice of faith.

-We offer a class for 3- and 4-year-olds, 5Ks–Grade 1, Grades 2–3, and Grades 4–5.
+During the school year we offer a class for 3- and 4-year-olds, 5Ks–Grade 1, Grades 2–3, and Grades 4–5.
 Children of all ages use the denomination’s curriculum, Growing in Grace and Gratitude, which includes Bible study, music, arts and crafts, hands-on activities and fellowship.

 Youth classes include middle school for youth in grades 6–8 and high school for 9th–12th graders.
 Confirmation class, intended for those preparing to make their first public profession of faith, is open to youth in 8th grade and older.